-The NEC TOKIN Settlement Class includes persons and entities in the United States that, from April 1, 2002, through July 15, 2016, purchased from a distributor (or from an entity other than a Defendant) one or more Capacitor(s) that a Defendant or alleged coconspirator manufactured.
-Excluded from the NEC TOKIN Settlement Class are Defendants, their parent companies, subsidiaries, and Affiliates, any co-conspirators, Defendants' attorneys in this case, federal government entities and instrumentalities, states, and their subdivisions, all judges assigned to the case, and all jurors in the case.
+The Soshin Settlement Class includes all persons and entities in the United States who, during the period from January 1, 2002, through February 28, 2014, purchased one or more Film Capacitor(s) from a distributor (or from an entity other than a Defendant) that a Defendant or alleged co-conspirator manufactured.
+Excluded from the Soshin Settlement Class are Defendants, their parent companies, subsidiaries and Affiliates, any co-conspirators, Defendants' attorneys in this case, federal government entities and instrumentalities, states and their subdivisions, all judges assigned to the case, and all jurors in the case, and all Persons who directly purchased Capacitors from Defendants.

-The Okaya Settlement Class includes persons and entities in the United States that, from January 1, 2002, through April 14, 2016, purchased from a distributor (or from an entity other than a Defendant) one or more Capacitor(s) that a Defendant or alleged coconspirator manufactured.
-Excluded from the Okaya Settlement Class are Defendants, their parent companies, subsidiaries, and Affiliates, any co-conspirators, Defendants' attorneys in this case, federal government entities and instrumentalities, states, and their subdivisions, all judges assigned to the case, all jurors in the case, and all persons and entities who directly purchased Capacitors from Defendants.
-The Nitsuko Settlement Class includes persons and entities in the United States that, from January 1, 2003, through March 29, 2016, purchased from a distributor (or from an entity other than a Defendant) one or more Capacitor(s) that a Defendant or alleged coconspirator manufactured.
-Excluded from the Nitsuko Settlement Class are Defendants, their parent companies, subsidiaries, and Affiliates, any co-conspirators, Defendants' attorneys in this case, federal government entities and instrumentalities, states, and their subdivisions, all judges assigned to the case, and all jurors in the case.
+The Holy Stone Settlement Class includes all persons and entities in the United States who, during the period from April 1, 2002, through February 28, 2014, purchased one or more Electrolytic Capacitor(s) from a distributor (or from an entity other than a Defendant) that a Defendant or alleged co-conspirator manufactured.
+Excluded from the Holy Stone Settlement Class are Defendants, their parent companies, subsidiaries and Affiliates, any co-conspirators, Defendants' attorneys in this case, federal government entities and instrumentalities, states and their subdivisions, all judges assigned to the case, and all jurors in the case, and all persons and entities who directly purchased Capacitors from Defendants.